 VOIP lets you stay in touch without paying for a landline; instead you can make cheap and often free calls via your broadband connection.

 Look through your home phone bills and see exactly when and where you are calling.
 Then simply find the cheapest landline phone call package that matches your usage.

 Check your broadband usage and find the cheapest broadband package that offers the download limits you need.

 Alternatively, a home phone and broadband bundle that is tailored to your usage could help you save a significant amount too.

-Regularly monitor your usage so you can make sure you are not paying for a service you are not using.
+Regularly monitor your usage so you can make sure you are not paying for a service you don’t use

 Changing the way you buy your food could cut your costs considerably over the long term.

-You may also be surprised to learn all the different foods that can be frozen in this way.
-Milk, cheese and many vegetables can usually be frozen and defrosted without compromising their taste.
+You may also be surprised to learn all the different foods that can be frozen.
+Milk, bread (ideally sliced), cheese and many vegetables can usually be frozen and defrosted without compromising their taste.